 information processing system inhibits the ability of the recipient

 to print or store the electronic record.

-(b) If a law other than this chapter requires a record: (i)
+(b) If a law other than this article requires a record: (i)

 communicated or transmitted by a specified method; or (iii) to